-How to Get an EB Licence in South Africa: Requirements, Cost & Process
+How to Get an EB Licence in SA

-TL;DR: An EB licence (Code B + heavy trailer endorsement) lets you tow trailers over 750 kg, including caravans, boat trailers, and horseboxes.
-To get it, you need an existing Code B licence, then pass an EB learner's test and EB driving test.
-The total cost ranges from R3,000 to R7,000 and the process takes about 4-8 weeks.
+An EB licence lets you tow trailers over 750 kg, including caravans, boat trailers, and horseboxes.
+You need an existing Code B licence, then pass an EB learner's test and EB driving test.
+Total cost is R3,000-R7,000 and the process takes about 4-8 weeks.

 If you own a caravan, boat trailer, or horsebox, you've probably wondered whether your standard Code B licence is enough.
 In most cases, it isn't.
 Here's everything you need to know about upgrading to an EB licence in South Africa.